MikiMirai/EndGame-Angular-WebApp/README.md

 - View your games

 ## Prerequisites
 - !
-Install NodeJS from their site.
+Install NodeJS from their site
 - Clone the repo, preferably with VS Code
 - Open a terminal and type 'cd app' then 'npm i'
 - Then open another one and do 'cd rest-api' then 'npm i' again in here